S1mple-Scripts/S1mpleFisher/README.md

 ### Installation
 - Download the latest version of the bot script from [here](https://github.com/S1mple-Scripts/S1mpleFisher/releases/tag/v1.0) and save the .simba file in your Simba scripts folder.
 - Run Simba and load the bot script.
-- Add the required details in the script.
+- Add/modify the script setup details in Simba on lines 7-42.
 - Run RuneLite, load the provided RuneLite Profile, and then log into your OSRS account.
   - Modify the 'Custom Left Click' plugin to include ALL items that will fill up your inventory.
   - Modify the 'NPC Indicators' plugin: